raubana/NeverEndingDungeon/README.txt

 Please see the file named "LICENCE" for details regarding the licence for this project.

 A WORD OF WARNING: Run and/or modify this project at your own risk.
-Python can screw up your computer, so don't run this project if you're not ready to accept responsibility for anything that could goes wrong.
+Python can screw up your computer, so don't run this project if you're not ready to accept responsibility for anything that could go wrong.
 Also, since this project was coded in such a short amount of time, many safe-guards were never put into place that should have been
 - so, again, modify at your own risk.